 A mineral island surrounded by a sea of peat.
-Lullymore has offered protection and isolation to the people who have lived here for millennia – it has been a place of ancient ritual, a place of seclusion for monks and a hiding place for rebels in 1798.
+Lullymore Irish bog land has offered protection to the people who have lived here for millennia – it has been a place of ancient ritual, a place of seclusion for monks and a hiding place for rebels in 1798.

 Little is known about Lullymore in pre-Christian times, but it is thought to have had significant settlements as numerous ancient Togher roads have been discovered leading across the bog to Lullymore.
 As part of your trip to Lullymore you’ll get the chance to see a see a Neolithic farmstead and meet a “New Stone Age” man.
 In the 5th Century, Saint Patrick converted a Druid named Erc and ordained him his first Bishop.
 Bishop Erc was then sent to Lullymore to set up a monastery which would last over a thousand years and become one of the biggest monasteries in the country.
 Saint Erc & Lullymore Monastery’s fascinating story is told in the Park’s early Christian Centre.